Kyiv Ukraine Temple

 President Dallin H. Oaks

 In December 1989 there was an attempted military coup in Manila, the capitol of the Philippines.
 The Manila Philippines Temple stands next to a major Philippine Army base called Camp Aguinaldo.
 Rebel forces attacked the base and both sides used heavy weapons like helicopter gunships, airplanes, tanks, armored vehicles, rockets and bombs.
 On Saturday afternoon the rebels forced open the gates of the temple grounds with the intention of occupying the temple.
 Dignardino Espi, director of temple security, along with two other security guards and two custodians were the only people at the temple that day.
+(The temple president closed the temple in anticipation of violence.)
 Acting on the direction of Floyd Hogan, the temple president, they did not resist the rebels, in fact Brother Espi worked to establish a positive relationship with them.
 Because of his approach, he was able to dissuade them from entering the temple itself, instead allowing them to occupy the temple annex, a separate building.

 The rebels and government troops exchanged almost constant gun, rocket and mortar fire throughout both Saturday and Sunday.
 Later government troops used aerial strafing and dropped bombs while the rebels responded with heavy anti-aircraft machineguns.
 Slowly the government troops pushed back the rebels until those at the temple were the last holdouts.
 Brother Espi heard the rebel commander tell his troops to prepare for a last stand.